 GET IN TOUCH!

-My name is Michal Sieroslawski.
-I’m currently in my mid 30’s and live in Gdansk, Poland.
+My name is Michal Sieroslawski and I’m currently in my mid 30’s.

 I’ve been living abroad since 2005.
 After getting my degree in Exercise Physiology (MSc) I was working in the rehabilitation center for the British NHS.
 After a couple of years, my itch for travel pushed me to become a crew member onboard cruise ships.

 That allowed me to do what I love and travel the world.

 I worked with British NHS, Steiner Leisure, Virgin Active and Canyon Ranch Tucson.

 I currently juggle my time between this blog and a consulting business where I coach individuals who want to get fit.

 I’m an exercise physiologist, certified personal trainer, certified nutrition coach, and yoga teacher.
 I specialize behavioral change, food psychology, stress management and nutrition.